robertszafa/old.robertszafa.github.io/README.md

 # My Personal Website
 I have created this responsive website to play around with HTML and CSS.
-It also uses 4 lines of JavaScript to add functionality to the menu used for mobile. <br>
+I have also used JavaScript to draw the fractal tree on the landing page.<br>
-The plan is to use this website to showcast my future projects.
+The plan is to use this website to showcase my future projects.